pgvector Setup for Airline RAG

 8 min read

-A practical guide to setting up pgvector locally and running your first similarity query
+A practical guide to setting up pgvector on Neon and running your first similarity query

 The previous article explained that vector databases store meaning as numbers and retrieve by similarity.
 This article shows you what that actually looks like.